weave-lab/weave-chatbot-reference/workshop-201/readme.md

     - You will need to have Ollama running to run our agent

 - Visual Studio Code (VSCode) - You can download VSCode from [here](https://code.visualstudio.com/Download)
+    - Update VSCode as needed
+    - Install the Python extension as needed
+    - Install the Jupyter extension as needed
+    - Update plugins as needed
+    - If you do much, probably a good idea to restart VSCode

 ## Running the Agent